DavesCodeMusings/MakerSpace/Ubuntu/desktop-install.md

 * When asked where to install, the default choice is usually correct.
 If you see something like _nvme0n1_, that's your computer's solid state drive.
 * For creating your account, you can either use your name or choose something generic, like Administrator and then setup your personal account later.

 Once you click install, the process is automatic.
 You can kick back and relax.
+If you're installing onto a laptop, make sure it's plugged in.

 ## Installing additional software
 Ubuntu has an [app store](https://linuxvox.com/blog/install-ubuntu-app-store/), just like Windows, Android, and iOS.
 You can use this to easily install applications you'll need.
 For a typical makerspace, the list below is a good start.